 The main reason for using a tripod is to avoid camera shake during exposure.
 For insect macro photography, it’s also useful when you are really close and the depth of field is shallow.
 You probably wouldn’t have much success shooting with your camera handheld.

 Flashes can help you set a faster shutter speed.
-You’ll have to make sure to soften the flash light with a small softbox.
-Flashlight can often be harsh and may produce unwanted shadows on your subject.
+You’ll have to make sure to soften the flashlight with a small softbox.
+A flashlight can often be harsh and may produce unwanted shadows on your subject.

-I personally like the SAMTIAN RF-600D LCD macro ring flash.
+I personally like the SAMTIAN RF-600D LCD Macro Ring Flash.
 It provides an ultra-bright LED light that comes close to natural light.
-It needs 4 AA batteries but once you’ve mounted it on the font of your lens, you’re ready to go.
+It needs 4 AA batteries but once you’ve mounted it on the front of your lens, you’re ready to go.

 For high magnification insect photography, I would definitely recommend using a focusing rack.
 This will allow you to set the focus where you want to have it.

 You can also shoot images with various focus points.
 Later, you can stack these together in Photoshop to increase the depth of field.